 No Oscar speech.
 No thank you notes.
 Nothing can make this post more special than it is.
 This is my Ma.
 Desh, Anandobazaar and Rabindranath* defines her.
 Music is her life.
-So are we – my brother, Baba and me.
-And now my little girls – the Z-Sisters.
+So are we – Baba, my brother and me.
+And now, the bearded biker and our two girls – the Z-Sisters.
 In the same order?
-Maybe, maybe not.
+Maybe… maybe not.
 Hopefully not.
-And I don’t really care if it is.
+I don’t really care if it is.
 For, we fit in perfectly in her life, without juggling for space.
 If she had a chance, she would be running in the green pastures, climbing up the trees, singing to the winds, talking to the birds and swimming with the tides.
-She’s almost like Maria from The Sound of Music – ‘How do you pin a cloud upon the sky?’
+She’s like Maria from The Sound of Music – ‘How do you pin a cloud upon the sky?’
 Fortunately or unfortunately, we pinned her down with our love.
-She’s given my little bro and me enough freedom in our lives and enough chances to recover from our mistakes.
-We’ve grown up breathing art, music and life.
-And I’ve grown up believing that all mums must be like her.
-So, when I read articles in the newspapers about children being brought up by other kind of mums, I cannot fathom that.
-In my life right now, another Ma shares the space with my own Ma.
-That is my Mum-in-law.
-I’ve written her recipes a few times in my blog.
-But my own Ma?
-I guess this is the first time.
-I’m confused with so many Mother’s Days that are celebrated all over the world.
-I don’t mind though, as it just gave me a chance to write about her.
-I have to admit here that my Ma is Ma because of the independence she got from my Baba.
-But then that’s kept for another day, another post – for Father’s Day.
-Happy Mother’s Day Ma!
-And to all the other Mas in the world.

 Unblogging it all… Ishita